Table of Contents ×

 It provides some coding tips as well as a list of email clients that can support embedding technology.
 Keep in mind that every platform needs different coding.

 Regardless of what you may think, there is a good reason why digital marketers don’t use embedded videos to a great extent; the negatives simply outweigh the positives.

 Most people still use animated GIFs and static images.
 Why?
-Because they can have a big play button in the center which leads to their blog with the full video.
+Because they can have a big play button in the center that leads to their blog with the full video.

-You always have to read between the lines; emails are nothing more than a tool which leads potential customers to product pages where they can search for things they actually need.
+You always have to read between the lines; emails are nothing more than a tool that leads potential customers to product pages where they can search for things they actually need.

 There is no real reason why you would force them to stay in their inbox for a longer period of time.
-The fewer clicks between your user and your landing page, the greater the chance of them becoming a potential buyer.
+The fewer clicks between your user and your landing page, the greater the chance of them becoming potential buyers.